fieldmuseum/EMu-IPT-Prep/README.md

 Tools to prep EMu data for IPT

 These scripts are part of the FMNH workflow for publishing specimen data from EMu to the [Field Museum IPT](https://fmipt.fieldmuseum.org).
+Information on how to structure data/reports from EMu is at the top of each script.

 ## - IPTac.R
   - prepares EMu Catalogue and Multimedia data as an [Audubon Core](https://github.com/tdwg/ac/blob/master/docs/termlist.md) extension for multimedia associated with occurrences.